sidhlee/django-postgresql-realestate/README.md

    ```

 2. Setting up routes
-   include app local routes into the project's `urlpatterns`.
+   You can create `urls.py` inside the app folder and include app local routes into the project's `urlpatterns`.

    `btre/urls.py`